Create Counting Procedures for Inventory Audits

 Test invoices listed in receivable report: Auditors will select random invoices from the accounts receivable aging report and compare them to supporting documentation to see if they were billed in the correct amounts, to correct customers, on the correct dates.
 This is a test of the entire system to see how things line up.

-MUST READ: Top 7 WooCommerce Plugins To Have In 2021
+MUST READ: Top 5 Email Marketing Tools In 2021

 Match invoices to shipping log: Auditors will verify that invoices for products match the amount and cost of items shipped from your warehouse.